-Since the COVID-19 pandemic, behavioral health services on-line has become a new normal of consumer expectation: clients want effective treatment in-person and on-line.
-To offer effective behavioral health services on-line, clinicians stay mindful of nonverbal and verbal communication, remain flexible, and adjust curriculum and process as needed.
+Since the COVID-19 pandemic, behavioral health services online have become a new normal of consumer expectation: clients want effective treatment in-person and online.
+To offer effective behavioral health services online, clinicians stay mindful of nonverbal and verbal communication, remain flexible, and adjust curriculum and process as needed.

 When patients are admitted to residential care facilities for mental health or addiction issues, it is often expected that family members are part of the recovery team.
 Most family members do the best they can, and they often need guidance and structure to help them navigate recovery from their loved one’s illness and manage the stress and fears that come up as their loved ones approach discharge.
 Sierra Tucson Addiction Treatment Center is a leader in recovery from behavioral and mental illness and addiction and is committed to offering support to families of loved ones who are in treatment.

 We received very positive feedback regarding the effectiveness of our offerings.
-Using Feedback Informed Treatment protocol we continue to shape our program so that family members get what they need from the Family Wellness program.
-We received feedback that a need was not being met: some family members were not able to travel to Tucson for the 3-Day Family Wellness Week and they did not want to miss the opportunity to learn the material offered.
-We resolved that situation by adding a 3-Day Wellness Week on-line.
+Using Feedback Informed Treatment protocol, we continue to shape our program so that family members get what they need from the Family Wellness program.
+We received feedback that a need was not being met: some family members could not travel to Tucson for the 3-Day Family Wellness Week, and they did not want to miss the opportunity to learn the material offered.
+We resolved that situation by adding a 3-Day Wellness Week online.
 The curriculum is similar, but the program was tailored to accommodate a 6-hour virtual program (two hours per day over three days).
-We increased the number of role-plays between the co-leaders, created more examples of dilemmas and resolution strategies, and provided the participants opportunities to interact via chat.
+We increased the number of role-plays between the co-leaders, created more examples of dilemmas and resolution strategies, and provided the participants with opportunities to interact via chat.
 The virtual option was immediately successful.
-Families provided strong approval ratings and have provided feedback that they are getting their needs met on-line.
+Families provided strong approval ratings and have provided feedback that they are getting their needs met online.

 The Sierra Tucson Family Wellness program now consists of three components:

-(a) Once per week a 90 -minute Family Wellness Weekly provides on-going support program for families and friends to help families effectively use skills in challenging situations as they come up,
+(a) Once per week, a 90-minute Family Wellness Weekly provides an ongoing support program for families and friends to help families effectively use skills in challenging situations as they come up,

-A unique aspect of this on-line offering is maintaining confidentiality.
-In a residential treatment center privacy is of highest concern.
+A unique aspect of this online offering is maintaining confidentiality.
+In a residential treatment center, privacy is of the highest concern.
 Confidentiality to the group is requested, but extra steps are needed so patient rights are not violated.
-We orient all participants to not use their real names when they log on to the session, to keep their cameras off and their microphones muted, and to solely communicate with us via chat.
+We orient all participants not to use their real names when they log on to the session, to keep their cameras off and their microphones muted, and to communicate with us solely via chat.
 We ask that they not use their loved one’s name or description in any of their chat communication.
 Participants are encouraged to use the reaction and chat features to participate in the session.
-We provide multiple opportunities to ask questions, make comments, or evaluate the session and those comments and questions are integrated into the presentation.
-Families report that they feel heard, understood, and respected, and that the format meets their needs.
+We provide multiple opportunities to ask questions, make comments, or evaluate the session, and those comments and questions are integrated into the presentation.
+Families report feeling heard, understood, and respected and that the format meets their needs.

 The Family Wellness Program at Sierra Tucson has been successful.
 When families are involved and have the necessary skills, family systems are healthier, and healthy family systems increase the likelihood of sustained long-term recovery.